mjknowles/ess-one-shot/infra/cloud/README.md

 ## 4. Deploy the platform charts

-Once `kubectl` reaches the cluster, run the helper script to install cert-manager, ingress-nginx, and the Element Server Suite Helm chart with the exact settings that used to live in `helm.tf`:
+Once `kubectl` reaches the cluster, run the helper script to install the Element Server Suite Helm chart with the exact settings that used to live in `helm.tf`.
+The GKE Gateway, static IP, and Google-managed certificates are provisioned by OpenTofu:

 ```bash
 ./deploy-charts.sh